ocaml-ppx/ppxlib/doc/ppx-for-plugin-authors.rst

 other, better defined rewriting rule.
 You should always prefer the above mentioned transformations instead when possible.

+The OCaml AST
+^^^^^^^^^^^^^

+As described in :ref:`ppx-overview`, PPX rewriters don't operate at the text level but instead used the compiler's internal representation of the source code: the Abstract Syntax Tree or AST.

+A lot of the following sections of the manual assume a certain level of familiarity with the OCaml AST so we'll try to cover the basics here and to give you some pointers to deepen your knowledge on the subject.

+The types describing the AST are defined in the ``Parsetree`` module of OCaml's compiler-libs.
+Note that they vary from one version of the compiler to another so make sure you look at an uptodate version and most importantly to the one corresponding to what ppxlib's using internally.
+You can find the module's API documentation online `here <https://caml.inria.fr/pub/docs/manual-ocaml/compilerlibref/Parsetree.html>`.
+If you're new to these parts of OCaml it's not always easy to navigate as it just contains the raw type declarations but no actual documentation.
+This documentation is actually written in ``parsetree.mli`` but not in a way that allow it to make its way to the online doc unfortunately.
+Until this is fixed in the compiler you can look at the local copy in one of your opam switches:
+``<path-to-opam-switch>/lib/ocaml/compiler-libs/parsetree.mli``.
+Here you'll find detailed explanation as to which part of the concrete syntax the various types correspond to.

+``Parsetree`` is quite a large module and there are plenty of types there, a lot of which you don't necessarily have to know when writing a rewriter.
+The two main entry points are the ``structure`` and ``signature`` types which, amongst other things, describe respectively the content of ``.ml`` and ``.mli`` files.
+Other types you should be familiar with are:
+* ``expression`` which describes anything in OCaml that evaluates to a value, the right hand side of a let binding are the branches of an if-then-else for instance.
+* ``pattern`` which is what you use to deconstruct an OCaml value, the left hand side of a let binding or a pattern-matching case for example.
+* ``core_type`` which describes type expressions ie what you use to explicitly constrain the type of an expression or describe the type of a value in your ``.mli`` files.
+Usually it's what comes after a ``:``.
+* ``structure_item`` and ``signature_item`` which describe the top level AST nodes you can find in a structure or signature such as type definitions, value declarations or module declarations.

+Knowing what these types correspond to puts you in a good position to write a PPX plugin as they are the parts of the AST you will deal with the most in general.

 Writing an extension rewriter
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^